MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

 * * *

-# Install
+## Setup with Install Script

-To run the script from the command line directly:
+To run a demo setup and see it in action, right now -- run the script:

 ```bash